Ennis Daily News

 Heads-in-hands, fetal positioning, the walk of defeat, weeping and gnashing of teeth.
 The world came crashing down around the Millennial Chicken Littles of America in the wee hours of Wednesday…Nov 12 2016 / Comments Off on Waaa! / Read More »

-Athletes of the Week: Landeros and Pita »
+Athlete of the Week: Paige Lemonia »

-A pair of underclassmen led the Ennis Lady Lions soccer team to a pair of victories Thursday.
-Freshman Sammatha Landeros…Jan 7 2017 / No Comment / Read More »
+A 5’6 freshman guard, Paige Lemonia (No. 20) rose to the occasion on Tuesday when she led Ennis to a…Jan 14 2017 / No Comment / Read More »